• +1-800-513-5423

 Buprenorphine: Being an opioid, Buprenorphine accesses the same receptors in the brain that heroin interacts with.
 This allows for a seemingly painless transition while managing cravings and withdrawal symptoms.

-Methadone: Over the last few decades, this drug has become a bit controversial due to the fact that the body can build up a tolerance quickly if taken too often and is under investigation for being potentially addictive.
+Methadone: Over the last few decades, this drug has become a bit controversial due to the fact that the body can build up a tolerance quickly if taken too often, and it is under investigation for being potentially addictive.
 Methadone is considerably stronger than Buprenorphine but works in the same manner, offering alleviated symptoms from withdrawal.

 Naltrexone: Designed to block opioid receptors, blocking the effects that would normally take place once Heroin or an opioid is entered into the system.
 Also used in treating alcoholism.